- Do cell phones emit radiation?

 The only valid reason to switch to a Galaxy is if you prefer Android over iOS.

-Living with side effects of cell & WiFi
+10 ways to reduce side effects of cell & WiFi

 Does a cell phone really cause cancer or not?
 As of today, the official answer is that they don’t cause cancer, but are considered “possibly carcinogenic” according to the World Health Organization.
 Ditto for WiFi.